Peruvian Democratic Movement

 Peruvian Democratic Movement (Movimiento Democrático Peruano, MDP), originally named Pradist Democratic Movement (Movimiento Democrático Pradista, MDP), was a political party in Peru in 1956.
-The initiator of the party was Manuel Cisneros Sánchez.
-Manuel Prado y Ugarteche was the leader of the party.
+The founder of the party was Manuel Cisneros Sánchez.
+Manuel Prado y Ugarteche was the leader of the party, and was elected president in 1956.
 Later, MDP took the name Movimiento Democrático Peruano.
 It governed Peru between 1956 and 1962.
+In the 1962 election, the party supported the candidacy of American Popular Revolutionary Alliance candidate Víctor Raúl Haya de la Torre.